 Be the example.

-Remember that just because your child isn’t “trying” a new food, it doesn’t mean they still can’t be learning healthy eating habits at meal time.
+Remember that just because your child isn’t “trying” a new food doesn’t mean they still can’t learn healthy eating habits at mealtime.
 YOU are an incredible teacher and role model.
 Your relationship with food has such an impact on how your children view food.
 Try and remember that even though your child may not be trying those green beans at dinner, it does make a difference that they see YOU trying them.
 We are our children’s best teachers.
 It starts with us.

 Let food be love.

 At the end of the day, food is simply love.
 That’s it.
 It’s us showing our love to our families.
 Let meal times reflect that.
-The last thing we want to do is create an environment or experience where our children come to dread, or feel stress around mealtime.
-In our house, I try to make meal times something my kids look forward to.
-Even if they don’t love everything on their plate (which they often don’t), I want them to still love the experience of meal time.
+The last thing we want to do is create an environment or experience where our children dread or feel stress around mealtime.
+In our house, I try to make mealtimes something my kids look forward to.
+Even if they don’t love everything on their plate (which they often don’t), I want them to still love the experience of mealtime.
 Make it more than just about the food.

-After all of this though, probably the biggest thing that I’ve come to realize over the years is that they’re all going to be ok, regardless of what I do.
-With my firstborn son, I only let him eat food that was organic, made in my kitchen, and was made completely from scratch.
-I took no shortcuts, and was religious about his meal prep.
+After all of this, though, probably the biggest thing that I’ve come to realize over the years is that they’re all going to be ok, regardless of what I do.
+With my firstborn son, I only let him eat organic food made in my kitchen and was made completely from scratch.
+I took no shortcuts and was religious about his meal prep.
 Fast forward to child number four, and it’s almost the opposite end of the spectrum.
 I never made any of his baby food from scratch.
-Turns out, he’s my best eater.
+It turns out he’s my best eater.

-All four of my kids, as different as I was with how and what I cooked for them, are all healthy and growing.
-They all have a strong understanding of nutrition and for the most part, have healthy eating habits.
-But most importantly they have a healthy relationship with food and see it as something that’s used to nourish their bodies.
+As different as I was with how and what I cooked for them, all four of my kids are all healthy and growing.
+They all have a strong understanding of nutrition and, for the most part, have healthy eating habits.
+But most importantly, they have a healthy relationship with food and see it as something that’s used to nourish their bodies.
 For a mom who struggled with picky eaters for many years, nothing could make me happier.

 Do you have picky eaters?
 How do you handle it?

-Katy is the mother of four, and the founder of Grace in the Crumbs, a space dedicated to finding beauty in the everyday, ordinary, and often times messy moments of our lives.
-Katy and her family are originally from Chicago, but moved to Fairfield almost two years ago.
+Katy is the mother of four and the founder of Grace in the Crumbs, a space dedicated to finding beauty in the everyday, ordinary, and often messy moments of our lives.
+Katy and her family are originally from Chicago but moved to Fairfield almost two years ago.
 When not in the kitchen, you can usually find Katy either on her yoga mat, relaxing at the beach, or cuddling on the couch with her kids…her favorite place to be.
-To learn more about Katy visit her website, and follow her on Facebook and Instagram!
+To learn more about Katy, visit her website, and follow her on Facebook and Instagram!